 - Make a scented candle

-Physical therapies
+Physical Therapies

 Massage

-Massage helps relax stiff muscles, increase circulation, remove toxins, reduce muscle tension and increase range of motion.
-What’s great about massage is how easily you can do it anytime anywhere, but you should have a professional show you how to do it, and where on your dog’s body will lead to the greatest benefits.
+However, you should have a professional show you how to do it and where on your dog’s body it will lead to the greatest benefits.

-Ask your vet to show you how to massage or find a canine massage therapist.
-It’s up to you whether you always have it done professionally, you learn how to do it yourself at home or a combination of both those options.
+You can always have it done professionally, learn how to do it at home, or choose a combination of both options.

 Hydrotherapy

 The buoyancy of the water takes pressure off the joints, and the resistance helps build muscle, while the warm water loosens stiff muscles and reduces joint inflammation.
-Hydrotherapy can involve the use of an underwater treadmill, swimming or both.
-If your vet doesn’t offer hydrotherapy or have anyone to refer you to, a simple search of “canine hydrotherapy” will show places near you.

 Swimming

-When weather permits or if you have access to an indoor pool, swimming is great for dogs with arthritis.
-Because the water supports weight there is no pressure on joints or excessive movements that can cause pain.
-Swimming helps strengthen muscles, circulate blood to stiff joints and keeps your dog at a healthy weight, and we know how much strain an overweight dog puts on his already painful joints!!
+Swimming helps strengthen muscles, circulate blood to stiff joints, and keep your dog at a healthy weight—and we know how much strain an overweight dog puts on his already painful joints!

-Give your dog a bath…with Epsom salts!
+Bath your dog…with Epsom salts!

 Cryotherapy